jeftreece/dnamatch-tools/README.md

 file, with duplicates removed so I can use the de-duplicated rows as input into another program.

+**User story**: I have a subscribed account at <company>, and they only give me my top 5000 matches in the spreadsheet I can download.
+When a new match comes along, it bumps someone off the list.
+I want to save these .csv files every now and then so I can later combined all of the saved match lists into one and view the matches that got dropped off of the list.

+**User story**: I am using match lists saved at different times in my genealogy research.
+Some of the people have updated haplogroup information in the newer saved list, while the other (static) columns for that person are still the same, and I want the combined spreadsheet to reflect only the newest information.

-**User skill required**: you will need to install python, clone or copy this source code, and run it as a python program
+**User skill required**: you will need to install python, clone or copy this source code, optionally edit some variables in the program, and run it as a python program

 This script takes multiple .csv files and combines them into one file that has duplicate rows removed.
 Each .csv file must have identical columns for the merge to take place.
 Non-identical .csv files are ignored.

-**Usage**: There are no settings.
+**Usage**: There are no settings for the default behavior.
 Run the program with all of the file names you want to merge, plus the output file (final filename) on the command line.
+Non-default behavior of merging certain columns with updated information into one can be enabled by edited some variables in the program before running.

 Example: merge-csv.py a.csv b.csv c.csv out.csv